 Gerry Fioriglio founded Family Caregivers Network in Pennsburg, Penn. with one employee – herself.
 Ten years later, the company has 70 employees, who provide home care, community education, caregiver support groups in a five county area.

-Gerry never envisioned herself as entrepreneur before she had been laid off several times by large corporations.
+Gerry, a nurse practitioner, never envisioned herself as entrepreneur before she had been laid off several times by large corporations.

 #21 Karen Kelly changed tracks at 55

 Karen from Buckinghamshire, always wanted to start her own business and wanted to come out of the travel industry.
 Once she made up her mind, she used all her savings to set up her domestic cleaning company called Cleanhome, which helps customers find cleaners.

 #22 Radha Daga, 73, founded a food company